|

 call me a dreamer.
 Once I took this American History test and the essay

-question was something like "Explain how Christopher Columbus went about
+question was something like "Explain how Christopher Columbus went

 discovering America and what the consequences were."
-I wrote about how if
+I wrote about

 I'd been Old Christopher I would have teamed up with the Indians and